 Step 3: Sketching the Blueprint with Wireframes and Mockups

-Once the structure is set, designers create wireframes.
-These are simple, black-and-white layouts that show where things like text, buttons, and images will go.
-Wireframes aren’t meant to look pretty.
-Their main job is to solve layout and navigation problems early.
+After the structure is set, designers create wireframes.
+These simple layouts show where text, buttons, and images will go.
+The goal is not visuals.
+It is to fix the layout and navigation early.

 Wireframe for UX Projects by Clay

-Next comes prototyping.
-This step is often skipped, but it’s a key part of modern web design.
-A prototype is a clickable version of the site that feels like the real thing.
-It lets stakeholders and test users explore how everything works before any code is written.
-Prototypes help teams find issues, gather feedback, and make quick changes while it’s still easy to do so.
+Next is prototyping.
+It is a clickable version of the site that lets stakeholders and users test how it works before any code is written.
+Prototypes help teams find issues, collect feedback, and iterate quickly.

 Visual Design Elements by Clay